+Major Collusion

-Minor Collusion Major Collusion Examples include: Examples include: i.
-Where the submission includes 1-2 paragraphs which are the same as that of another student.
-This could also amount to plagiarism. iii.
-Where two or more submissions adopt the same structure/format at Level 5, 6 or 7 where not determined by assessment criteria or guidance by tutor. ii.
-Where, at Levels 3 & 4, the student misinterprets the assessment criteria and submits the same/similar work as another student.
-For example, where group work is required in the preparation, but the submission of individual items is expected.
-[These may be considered under minor procedures if iv.
-Where the same unattributed paragraphs are used in the submissions of more than one student v.
+- iii.
+Where two or more submissions adopt the same structure/format at Level 5, 6 or 7 where not determined by assessment criteria or guidance by tutor. - iv.
+Where the same unattributed paragraphs are used in the submissions of more than one student - v.
 Where the work submitted is merely a paraphrasing of another student's work.
-This could also amount to plagiarism. they are first offence at Levels 3 and 4 only.
-At Level 5, 6 and 7, they must be considered under Major Procedures]. vi.
+This could also amount to plagiarism. - vi.
 Where the work of one student is identical to that of another.
 This could also amount to plagiarism.

-7.2.1d) Impersonation i.
+7.2.1d) Impersonation

+i.
 Impersonation can only be considered under Major Procedures.

-7.2.1e) Fabrication / Falsification Minor Fabrication / Falsification Major Fabrication / Falsification Examples include: Examples include: i.
-Where information/data or source material has been invented. iii.
-Any work / submission / application falsified by a student in order to gain This example may only be considered under Minor Procedures for Levels 3 and 4 students.
-Levels 5, 6 and 7 will always be academic advantage (including mitigating circumstances applications to MCB). considered under Major Procedures. iv.
-Citation of false references, ii.
-Where a student seeks to gain academic advantage by falsifying the particularly in order to mask plagiarised texts. word count: [The above examples will be considered under Major A penalty under 7.5.1 (i-iii) may apply where a student has inadvertently falsified the word count eg unaware that in-text citation is included in the word count (see Appx 3c, 3.3.1) Procedures for all students regardless of their level of study].
-A penalty under 7.5.2 (i-iii) may apply in cases of deliberate falsification of the word count The penalty at 7.5.2(iv) will apply for subsequent incidents of falsification of word count.
+7.2.1e) Fabrication / Falsification

+Minor Fabrication / Falsification

+Where information/data or source material has been invented.

+This example may only be considered under Minor Procedures for Levels 3 and 4 students.
+Levels 5, 6 and 7 will always be considered under Major Procedures.

+- ii.
+Where a student seeks to gain academic advantage by falsifying the word count: - A penalty under 7.5.1 (i-iii) may apply where a student has inadvertently falsified the word count eg unaware that in-text citation is included in the word count (see Appx 3c, 3.3.1) - A penalty under 7.5.2 (i-iii) may apply in cases of deliberate falsification of the word count - The penalty at 7.5.2(iv) will apply for subsequent incidents of falsification of word count.

 [NB: For penalties of falsifying the word count, these penalties are in addition to the penalty for exceeding the word count (see Appx 3c, 3.5.1)].